-From time to time rating and ranking organizations, such as Standard and Poor's, may request complete portfolio holdings information in connection with rating a Fund.
-Similarly, pension plan sponsors and/or their consultants may request a complete list of portfolio holdings in order to assess the risks of a Fund's portfolio along with related performance attribution statistics.
-The Funds believe that these third-parties have legitimate objectives in requesting such portfolio holdings information.
-To prevent such parties from potentially misusing portfolio holdings information, the Funds will generally only disclose such information as of the end of the most recent calendar quarter, with a lag of at least 30 days, or, during a Fund's first calendar quarter of operations, as of 5 business days after the commencement of operations of the Fund, or any later date during such calendar quarter with a lag of at least 7 business days, as described above.
+From time to time rating and ranking organizations, such as Standard and Poor's, may request complete portfolio holdings information in connection with rating the Fund.
+Similarly, pension plan sponsors and/or their consultants may request a complete list of portfolio holdings in order to assess the risks of the Fund's portfolio along with related performance attribution statistics.
+The Fund believes that these third-parties have legitimate objectives in requesting such portfolio holdings information.
+To prevent such parties from potentially misusing portfolio holdings information, the Fund will generally only disclose such information as of the end of the most recent calendar quarter, with a lag of at least 30 days, or, during the Fund's first calendar quarter of operations, as of 5 business days after the commencement of operations of the Fund, or any later date during such calendar quarter with a lag of at least 7 business days, as described above.

-In addition, the Funds' Chief Compliance Officer, or his or her designee, may grant exceptions to permit additional disclosure of the Funds' portfolio holdings information at differing times and with different lag times to rating agencies and to pension plan sponsors and/or their consultants, provided that (1) the recipient is subject to a confidentiality agreement, (2) the recipient will utilize the information to reach certain conclusions about the investment management characteristics of the Funds and will not use the information to facilitate or assist in any investment program, (3) the recipient will not provide access to third-parties to this information, and (4) the recipient will receive this information no earlier than 7 business days after the end of the calendar quarter (or, during a Fund's first calendar quarter of operations, the recipient will receive this information as of 5 business days after the commencement of operations of the Fund, or a later date in such calendar quarter with at least, in each case, a lag of 7 business days).
+In addition, the Fund's Chief Compliance Officer, or his or her designee, may grant exceptions to permit additional disclosure of the Fund's portfolio holdings information at differing times and with different lag times to rating agencies and to pension plan sponsors and/or their consultants, provided that (1) the recipient is subject to a confidentiality agreement, (2) the recipient will utilize the information to reach certain conclusions about the investment management characteristics of the Fund and will not use the information to facilitate or assist in any investment program, (3) the recipient will not provide access to third-parties to this information, and (4) the recipient will receive this information no earlier than 7 business days after the end of the calendar quarter (or, during the Fund's first calendar quarter of operations, the recipient will receive this information as of 5 business days after the commencement of operations of the Fund, or a later date in such calendar quarter with at least, in each case, a lag of 7 business days).
 In approving a request for an exception, the Chief Compliance Officer will consider a recipient's need for the relevant holdings information, whether the disclosure will be in the best interest of the Fund and its shareholders, and whether conflicts of interest from such disclosures are appropriately resolved.
-As of November 29, 2019, each Fund has obtained confidentiality agreements and has arrangements to provide additional disclosure of portfolio holdings information to the following rating and ranking organizations and pension plan consultants: Bidart and Ross, Cambridge Associates, Jeffrey Slocum & Associates, Inc., Marquette Associates, Mercer Investment Consulting, New England Pension Consultants, Standard and Poor's, RV Kuhns & Associates, Inc. The Board of Trustees receives periodic reports regarding entities that receive disclosure regarding the Fund's portfolio holdings as described in this paragraph.
+As of January 31, 2019, the Fund has obtained confidentiality agreements and has arrangements to provide additional disclosure of portfolio holdings information to the following rating and ranking organizations and pension plan consultants: Bidart and Ross, Cambridge Associates, Jeffrey Slocum & Associates, Inc., Marquette Associates, Mercer Investment Consulting, New England Pension Consultants, Standard and Poor's, RV Kuhns & Associates, Inc. The Board of Trustees receives periodic reports regarding entities that receive disclosure regarding the Fund's portfolio holdings as described in this paragraph.
+The Board of Trustees receives periodic reports regarding entities that receive disclosure regarding the Fund's portfolio holdings as described in this paragraph.

-In addition, the service providers of the Funds, such as the subadvisers, custodian, administrator, securities lending agent, transfer agent, pricing vendors, proxy voting vendors, financial printers, counsel, and independent registered public accounting firm, may receive daily portfolio holdings information in connection with their services to the Funds, as applicable.
-As of November 29, 2019, the following Fund service providers may receive daily portfolio holdings information in connection with their services to the Funds: Domini Impact Investments LLC, Wellington Management Company LLP, SSGA FM, Markit North America, Inc., DSIL Investment Services LLC, State Street Bank and Trust Company, BNY Mellon Asset Servicing, and Morgan, Lewis & Bockius LLP.
+In addition, the service providers of the Fund, such as the subadvisers, custodian, administrator, securities lending agent, transfer agent, pricing vendors, proxy voting vendors, financial printers, counsel, and independent registered public accounting firm, may receive daily portfolio holdings information in connection with their services to the Fund.
+In connection with providing investment sub-advisory services to Domini, as of January 31, 2020, SSGA Funds Management, Inc. has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Axioma provides risk model and portfolio optimization services; FactSet Research Systems, Inc., provides analytical services; Fidessa Minerva provides order management services; Fidessa Sentinel provides portfolio compliance services; and Virtu Financial, Inc. (ITG Analytical Tool) provides transaction cost analysis.